-Criteria JORC Code Explanation Со mmentary • CGO • Blast holes -Sampled via splitter tray per individual drill rods. • RAB / AC chips - Combined scoops from bucket dumps from cyclone for composite.
-Split samples taken from individual bucket dumps via scoop. • RC - Three tier riffle splitter (approximately 5kg sample).
-Samples generally dry. • Face Chips - Nominally chipped horizontally across the face from left to right, sub-set via geological features as appropriate. • Diamond Drilling - Half-core niche samples, sub-set via geological features as appropriate.
-Grade control holes may be whole-cored to streamline the core handling process if required. • Chips / core chips undergo total preparation. • Samples undergo fine pulverisation of the entire sample by an LM5 type mill to achieve a $75\mu$ product prior to splitting. • QA/QC is currently ensured during the sub-sampling stages process via the use of the systems of an independent NATA / ISO accredited laboratory contractor.
-A significant portion of the historical informing data has been processed by in-house laboratories. • The sample size is considered appropriate for the grain size of the material being sampled. • The un-sampled half of diamond core is retained for check sampling if required.
-For RC chips regular field duplicates are collected and analysed for significant variance to primary results. • FGP • Diamond core samples to be analysed were taken as half core.
-Sample mark-up was controlled by geological domaining represented by alteration, mineralisation and lithology. • Reverse circulation samples were split from dry, 1m bulk sample via a 3-tier riffle splitter.
-Field duplicates were inserted at a ratio of 1:20, analysis of primary vs duplicate samples indicate sampling is representative of the insitu material. • Standard material was documented as being inserted at a ratio of 1:100 for both RC and diamond drilling. • Detailed discussion of sampling techniques and Quality Control are documented in publicly available exploration technical reports compiled by prior owners (Homestake, Perilya, Gleneagle, RNI).
+Criteria JORC Code Explanation Commentary • CGO Blast holes -Sampled via splitter tray per individual drill rods.
+RAB / AC chips - Combined scoops from bucket dumps from cyclone for composit Split samples taken from individual bucket dumps via scoop.
+RC - Three tier riffle splitter (approximately 5kg sample).
+Samples generally dry.
+Face Chips - Nominally chipped horizontally across the face from left to right, sub-s via geological features as appropriate.
+Diamond Drilling - Half-core niche samples, sub-set via geological features a appropriate.
+Grade control holes may be whole-cored to streamline the core handling process if required.
+Chips / core chips undergo total preparation. • Samples undergo fine pulverisation of the entire sample by an LM5 type mill to achieve a 75μ product prior to splitting.
+QA/QC is currently ensured during the sub-sampling stages process via the use of the systems of an independent NATA / ISO accredited laboratory contractor.
+A significal portion of the historical informing data has been processed by in-house laboratories.
+The sample size is considered appropriate for the grain size of the material beir sampled.
+The un-sampled half of diamond core is retained for check sampling if required.
+For RC chips regular field duplicates are collected and analysed for significant variance primary results. • FGP Diamond core samples to be analysed were taken as half core.
+Sample mark-up we controlled by geological domaining represented by alteration, mineralisation are lithology.
+Reverse circulation samples were split from dry, 1m bulk sample via a 3-tier riff splitter.
+Field duplicates were inserted at a ratio of 1:20, analysis of primary vs duplica samples indicate sampling is representative of the insitu material.
+Standard material was documented as being inserted at a ratio of 1:100 for both R and diamond drilling.
+Detailed discussion of sampling techniques and Quality Control are documented publicly available exploration technical reports compiled by prior owners (Homestak Perilya, Gleneagle, RNI).